northern harrier

 * Dec 17 – Christmas Bird Count Contact Bev Clark, INFO

-* Dec 19 – Member Slide Show – submit photos by Dec.
+* Dec 19 – Member Slide Show – submit photos or short videos by Dec.
 12 INFO

 Hesthavn